GoogleCloudPlatform/istio-samples/istio-canary-gke/README.md

 ![metrics explorer](screenshots/metrics-explorer.png)

-You’ll also notice that other services (such as `frontend`) have a latency spike.
+You’ll also notice that other services (such as `frontend`) have an irregular latency spike.
 This is because the [frontend relies on](https://github.com/GoogleCloudPlatform/microservices-demo#service-architecture) ProductCatalog, for which 25% of requests are routing through the slower `v2` deployment.

 ![v2 latency](screenshots/v2-latency.png)